John S. McCain III

 The NCECR provides a range of services to help parties prevent, manage and resolve environmental conflicts involving the federal government.

-Our most commonly requested environmental conflict resolution (ECR) services include:
+Our most commonly requested environmental collaboration and conflict resolution (ECCR) services include:

-• Advice on whether ECR is appropriate in a given situation,
+• Advice on whether ECCR is appropriate in a given situation,

 • Connecting parties with qualified mediators or facilitators,